Logiqx/wsw-results/docs/tech/motion.md

 - GT-31s:
   - GT-31 devices will be set up by competitors as per previous years; i.e. using one of the self-serve laptops, typically during on Fri (pm) or Sat (am).
 - Motions:
-  - Motion devices will be set up by the WSW team prior to the event (e.g. 5 Hz logging + WiFi details) and name labels attached (e.g. GEO25MIC).
+  - Motion devices will be set up by the WSW team prior to the event (e.g. 5 Hz logging + 5 knots min speed + WiFi details) and name labels attached (e.g. GEO25MIC).

 2023